PlaceOS/docs/how-to/svg-map-creation.md

 When working in illustrator it is important to set your artboards to pixels (px) for web form

-- Drag drop a jpeg version of the floor plan into ai
+- Drag drop a JPEG version of the floor plan into ai
 - To get started with the right settings we need to select preferences from Illustrator>preferences>General
-- Select "scale corners" and "scale strokes and effects" this will make sure all your objects will scale to the stroke you set it at which provides freedom in scalability .
+- Select "scale corners" and "scale strokes and effects" this will make sure all your objects will scale to the stroke you set it at which provides freedom in scalability
-- Select "Units" from the Side options and double check everything is set to pixels as we are working in web.
+- Select "Units" from the Side options and double check everything is set to pixels as we are working in web

 ![Illustrator Preferences](./assets/svg-maps/svg2.png)